 You can’t just convert a prospect into a customer by direct selling; you have to break down your customer’s journey into small milestones, so they get to know that they are moving in the right direction, which will ultimately lead to their desired result.

-B8 can serve different purposes; you can add a short video, a testimonial, customer reviews, awards, any message about your product or service.
+B8: This box can be used for various purposes, such as a short video, customer reviews, awards, or any other message about your product or service.

-B9 should contain your CTA but can be used for other purposes if you think you have something important that you want prospects to make aware of.
+B9: This box should contain your CTA but can be used for other purposes if needed.

-From B1 to B9, These are the crucial elements of your landing page above the fold.
-You can add more to your landing page if you feel like it needs a little more information that helps your prospects to clarify and understand your products or services.
+B1 to B9 are the crucial elements of your landing page above the fold.
+You can add more information if needed to help clarify and explain your product or service.

 After you have made changes above the fold of your landing page, it’s time to add more details and crafty touches in the latter part of your landing page to make it look good and build trust among the prospects.